krantzinator/krantzinator.github.io/_posts/2017-02-11-how-branches-work-in-git-and-github.markdown

 Let's go with the obvious tree analogy.

-When you initialize a git repository or create a new repository in GitHub, you are automatically set up with a branch called `master`.
+When you initialize a git repository (or create a new repository in GitHub), you are automatically set up with a branch called `master`.
 Think of `master` as the trunk of the tree.
 That is the main thing that you want to grow.

 Along the way, the main `master` trunk needs help.
-In tree terms, it needs branches to help it make and store food so it can use it grow.
-In code terms, the `master` trunk needs side branches to contribute to _its_ growth.
+In tree terms, it needs branches to help it make and store food so it can use this food grow.
+In code terms, the `master` trunk needs side branches to contribute to the growth of its code and the growth of the features the project has.
 The side branches are where new code (food) is created and, when the `master` trunk is ready to absorb it and grow a little bit taller, then you move your code-food from the side branch into the `master` trunk.
-You do this through a process called _merging_, and we'll talk about how to merge side branches into your `master` in a bit.
+You do this by using git's merging powers.
+(I'll leave you to research how merging works on your own.
+This post is only covering the concept and general use of branches.)

 For a good visualization of how this works, you can see [CodeSchool's Intro to Git](https://www.codeschool.com/courses/try-git).
 Go ahead and open that up in a new tab to go through when you finish reading this post.

 That's the purpose of branching - to contribute to the growth of your main project, or `master` trunk.
 (Side note: technically `master` is just another branch.
-However, I quite like this _trunk_ analogy and am going to refer to it as the main trunk for the rest of this post.
-I'll explain in a bit why it's called `master` and why it's important.)
+However, I quite like this _trunk_ analogy and am going to refer to it as the main trunk for the rest of this post.)

-Now, why do we add new code in branches?
+Now, why do we add new code in side branches?
 Why not add it directly to `master`?
-This question has many answers.
+This question has several answers.

 **1**